-- Measured value is the current, measurable value of a fabric or fabric element, such as environmental temperature. - State value, which is the only qualitative data value, provides information on the overall state of a fabric component.
+- Measured value The current, measurable value of a fabric or fabric element, such as environmental temperature. - State value The only qualitative data value information on the overall state of a fabric component.
 Instead of numerical data, state values contain information on whether components are faulty, active, or in another state.